-The Panel approved this Change Report at its meeting on 15 April 2015.
+The Panel initially approved this Change Report at its meeting on 15 April 2015.
 The Panel considered that the Working Group had carried out the level of analysis required to enable Parties to understand the impact of the proposed amendment and to vote on DCP 137.

+Following the receipt of Ofgems Send Back Letter on 19 June 2015, the Working Group reconvened.
+The Panel approved the updated Change Report at its meeting on DATE MONTH YEAR.

 The timetable for the progression of the CP is as follows: